 - If you’re managing your pension through an online platform, you might well have to pay a platform fee.
 It covers the costs of keeping your chosen platform up and running.
 Again, it’ll either be a set amount or a percentage of your pot.

-- Your provider will invest your pension in one or more funds.
+- Your pension will be invested into one or more funds.
 You might choose the funds; they might choose for you.
 They’ll all have their own set of pension fund management fees or fund charges.
 Be sure to add them in when you’re working out how much you’re paying.

 - Many providers charge an underlying fund fee.
 It goes straight to the fund managers who invest your money.
-If you want to avoid paying it, look for passively rather than actively managed funds.
+If you want to reduce the charge you pay, look for passively rather than actively managed funds.

 - Service or policy fees cover a pension’s administration costs.
 These days, providers usually wrap them up in the annual management fee.
 But if you’ve got an older pension, you might find you’re paying separately for admin.